Carnival Fantasy: Service history

 Fantasy entered service in 1990 and was by 2020 the oldest ship in the fleet.
-Until 1993 she cruised from the Port of Miami when she relocated to Port Canaveral.
+Until 1995 she cruised from the Port of Miami when she relocated to Port Canaveral.

 In the Fall of 2006, Fantasy was the first Carnival ship to move back to Louisiana after Hurricane Katrina with New Orleans becoming its home port, undertaking cruises to Mexico.

 Carnival Fantasy spent a month in drydock being refitted in the Fall of 2008.

 On September 17, 2009, Carnival announced that Carnival Fantasy would be based out of Mobile, Alabama.
 Subsequently, she was relocated to Charleston, South Carolina.

 Carnival Fantasy was refitted in February 2016.
 The upgrades included being fitted with diesel engine scrubbers as well the alteration of some of the restaurants and child care areas on the ship.
 In November 2016, she moved back to Mobile.

 Carnival Fantasy was again refitted in January 2019.
 The ship assisted the US Coast Guard in rescuing 23 people at sea in April 2019.
 On March 14, 2020, Carnival announced suspension of service for all of its ships due to the COVID-19 pandemic.
 It was previously announced that service would resume on April 10, but the suspension was extended to October 1, 2020.
 On July 23, 2020, Carnival announced the sale of Carnival Fantasy and Carnival Inspiration.
-She was beached in Aliağa, Turkey for scrap on July 29, 2020.
+On July 15, 2020, the ship left Miami for Aliaga, She was beached in Turkey for scrap on July 29, 2020.
 A report on August 26, 2020 indicated that the scrapping process had begun.
 Scrapping was completed in September 2021.